CiscoDevNet/AppD-Cloud-Kickstart/README.md

 # AppD-Cloud-Kickstart

 The Cloud Kickstart is an enablement workshop demonstrating AppDynamics ability to monitor cloud native workloads.
 AWS support is currently available, with Azure and GCP to follow.
-Idea is to deliver different chapters within each cloud provider bucket.
-First chapter within AWS bucket that is available is "AWS EKS Monitoring".
+The idea is to deliver different chapters within each cloud provider bucket.
+The first chapter available within the AWS bucket is "AWS EKS Monitoring".
 More chapters will be added soon.

 ## Overview